model-checking/kani/rfc/src/rfcs/0007-global-conditions.md

 ## Detailed Design

 The only component to be modified is `kani-driver` since that's where verification results are built and determined.
-But given the growing complexity of `kani-driver`, we should consider moving the logic related to global conditions onto a new crate.
+But we should consider moving this logic into another crate.

 We don't need new dependencies.
 The corner cases will depend on the specific global conditions to be implemented.